 Language: a two-letter ISO 639-1 code for the language in which the web service is portrayed

 See http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes for ISO language codes

-Scale: expresses the scale of the portrayal as a ratio (X:Y); large-scale portrayals should be abbreviated using SI symbols for million “M” and thousand “k”

-An example of a valid scale in the service title is “1:1M”
+Language Code is only used if the serivce name language differs from the data language.

 Theme: a short or abbreviated description of the data contained in the layer

-Service Name: For version 1.3.0 services, the service name should be ‘WMS’; for version 1.1.1, the service name should be ‘OGC:WMS’
+Service Name: For version 1.3.0 services, the service name should be ‘WMS’; for version 1.1.1, the service name should be ‘OGC:WMS’.
+This is indicated in the layer metadata; in the WMS Custom Capabilities document.

 OneGeology Service Title Examples:

-USA USGIN 1:3M Geology USA-AZ AZGS ES 1:2k Faults
+USA USGIN Geology USA-AZ AZGS Faults

-***Note: Language is omitted from the examples above, as they are in the default language English.
+***Note: The service URL must use “_” instead of spaces for software conformance.
+The service URL string for the above AZ service example would be:

+USA-AZ_AZGS_Faults

-Layer Naming and Title Conventions
+WMS Layer Naming and Title Conventions

-Each layer in a OneGeology-compliant web service should have a Layer Title and a Layer Name.
+Each layer in a OneGeology-compliant web map service should have a Layer Title and a Layer Name.
 The Layer Name should be identical to the Layer Title, using underscores instead of spaces and an abbreviated Scale token (see below)

 Both Layer Titles and Layer Names should contain the following tokens (in order):